 2. It’s a simpler, more effective payment tool.
 ACH is appealing to both customers and merchants because of its convenience and ease of use.
-Plus, ACH transactions can be automated, which makes them appealing to customers (no remembering to write checks or running to the post office to drop them off) and to merchants (you don’t have to do anything at all!).
-And accepting ACH through a payment API makes an already simple transaction even more convenient for all parties involved.
+Plus, ACH transactions can be automated, which makes them appealing to customers since they don’t have to remember(to write checks or run to the post office to drop them off) and the benefit for merchants is (you don’t have to do anything at all!).
+As an accepting ACH through our payment API makes an already simple transaction even more convenient.

 3. It’s less expensive and more reliable than credit card transactions.
 You already know that banks and credit card issuers charge a fee for credit card transactions.
 And while there’s still a cost for processing ACH transactions, it’s considerably less.
 Also, unlike credit cards, checking accounts do not have an expiration date; your shoppers may switch credit card companies multiple times but they rarely switch banks, making ACH a better, more reliable, option.